The Best Restaurants in Ubud, Bali

 8 Jalan Raya Ubud, +62 (0)361 479 2199, satearang.com

 People are very rude about Ibu Oka, because it’s “touristy” and “expensive”.
-This remains one of the best restaurants Ubud has — probably THE best restaurant Ubud has — to introduce people to the joys of Balinese sucking pig (babi guling).
+This remains one of the best restaurants Ubud has — probably THE best restaurant Ubud has — to introduce new guests to the joys of Balinese sucking pig (babi guling).
 Hygiene is more pernickety than in a local joint, portions of meat and skin are much larger, there’s much more space and there’s a drinks license.
-If you’re still after authenticity get up at 6am and go to Ubud Market.
+If you’re after authenticity, however, get up at 6am and go to Payangan Market, or head out to Mas.

 Jalan Suweta (by the Royal Palace), 11am-6pm daily